Drosera rotundifolia (Sundew, Round-leaved)

 2. The pitcher plant leaf, described above, is modified to trap and hold insects.

 The head capsule is the first visible structure.
-The two black eyespots are located laterally on the head followed by two small antennae attached to the dorsal surface of the head capsule.
+The two black eye-spots are locatedlaterally on the head followed by two small antennae attached to the dorsal surface of the head capsule.
 Two, black tipped, lateral mandibles can be seen at the beginning of the video moving back and forth.
-The labrum (lower lip) lies beneath the mandibles and is used to scrape food into the mouth.
-There are 11 segments behind the head. the first segment bears a single, ventral proleg with numerous spines.
+The labrum (lower lip) lies beneath the mandibles and is used to scrape food (insect remains and plant cells) into the mouth.
+There are 11 segments behind the head.
+The first segment bears a single, ventral proleg with numerous spines.
 It is visible briefly at the start of the video.
 It is responsible for pulling the animal forward.
 The last segment gives rise to two prolegs with hooks.
 Transparent finger-like anal gills are visible underneath the prolegs.
 A system of visible tubes (tracheae) delivers oxygen throughout the animal.
-The wide digestive tract runs the length of the midge.
+A wide digestive tract runs the length of the larva.
+The larvae spend most of their time feeding on dead insects lying at the bottom of the pitcher.
+They may also feed by scraping epidermal cells from pitcher plant leaves.

 Video B: The same features mentioned above can be viewed here, however the movement of the feeding brushes is easier to see.